-Environmental justice prioritizes impacted and traditionally underrepresented communities and embraces the principle that all people and communities have the right to equal protection and equal enforcement of environmental laws and regulation.
-Recognizing frontline communities are Black, Native American, Indigenous and People of Color communities and immigrant and low-income communities that historically and presently experience the brunt of health, economic and ecological impacts and have been made more vulnerable to the consequences of climate change because of factors such as legacy of segregation, economic exclusion and historically biased zoning codes and planning laws have concentrated toxic polluters and environmental hazards near and within frontline communities.-SCR 17 and extreme natural disasters.
-Not only do they bear disproportionate burdens from climate change itself, but also from ill designed policies to prevent climate change and the side effects of the energy systems that cause it as well.
-Moreover, those who are most affected are least responsible for the greenhouse gas emissions that cause the problem both globally and within the United States.-
+Environmental justice prioritizes impacted and traditionally underrepresented communities and embraces the principle that all people and communities have the right to equal protection and equal enforcement of environmental laws and regulations.
+Frontline communities are Black, Native American, Indigenous and People of Color communities and immigrant and low-income communities that historically and presently experience the brunt of health, economic and ecological impacts.
+They have been made more vulnerable to the consequences of climate change because of factors, such as the legacy of segregation, economic exclusion, and historically biased zoning codes and planning laws, have concentrated toxic polluters and environmental hazards near and within frontline communities.